xul76/A.L.I.E.N./README.md

 # A.L.I.E.N.
 ###### A Little Interface (for) Easy Networking

 ##### The A.L.I.E.N.
-Client/Server is basic framework with which developers can implement TCP/IP Networking (Internet) functionality in C++ apps built using the QT Framework.
-It is a high-level interface which abstracts complicated mechanics and allows both experienced and aspiring developers to conveniently make their apps accessible from the network and Internet.
+Client/Server classes demonstrate how to implement basic TCP/IP Networking (Internet) functionality in C++ apps built using the QT Framework.
+The Botan cryptographic library is also included, leaving everything except for the essential networking code, up to the developer.

 * Programming Language(s)
   * C++